Charmoniumlike Channels $1^{+}$ with Isospin $1$ from Lattice and Effective Field Theory: Reconciling data from lattice studies and experiment?

 \section{Reconciling $Z_c(3900)$ data from lattice studies and experiment?}

+A rigorous theory study of $Z_c$ requires the determination of the energy dependence of the scattering matrix $T_{ij}(E)$ for all relevant channels $i,j$.
+We attempted this and found that too many parameters are required to reliably constrain the energy dependence of this matrix for a wide energy range from the $J/\psi \pi$ threshold up to $\SI{4}{GeV}$, although we employed eigenenergies from two volumes and two total momenta.

-An innovative aspect of the recent study presented in Ref.~\cite{Yan:2023bwt} involves conducting a comprehensive analysis that combines both experimental $J/\psi\pi$, $D\bar{D}^*$ event distributions $\textrm{d}N/\textrm{d}E_{\textrm{cm}}$ \cite{PhysRevLett.119.072001,PhysRevD.92.092006} and the lattice finite-volume energy levels determined in Refs. \cite{Cheung2017,CLQCD:2019npr}.
+In order to facilitate this challenging task, we follow a simplified innovative approach presented in Ref.~\cite{Yan:2023bwt}.
+The authors conducted a comprehensive analysis that combines both experimental $J/\psi\pi$, $D\bar{D}^*$ event distributions $\textrm{d}N/\textrm{d}E_{\textrm{cm}}$ \cite{PhysRevLett.119.072001,PhysRevD.92.092006} and the lattice finite-volume energy levels determined in Refs. \cite{Cheung2017,CLQCD:2019npr}.
 In this section, we utilize the same approach as in \cite{Yan:2023bwt}, including our main lattice results in the analysis along with the results of the other works.
 Compared to \cite{Cheung2017,CLQCD:2019npr}, our lattice results provide additional information, in particular, valuable energy levels from the system in the moving frame and higher energies in the rest frame.
 This section only considers the $J^{PC}=1^{+-}$ channel and addresses the $J/\psi \pi$-$D\bar{D}^*$ coupled system within a covariant effective field theory framework.
 The aim is to constrain the unknown parameters in the $J/\psi\pi$ and $D\bar{D}^*$ scattering amplitudes, thereby providing more definitive insights into the properties of $Z_c(3900)$.
 For a detailed derivation of the fitted experimental event distributions $\textrm{d}N/\textrm{d}E_{\textrm{cm}}$, the procedure to relate scattering amplitudes and finite-volume energies, the parameters used and other details, we refer the reader to Ref. \cite{Yan:2023bwt}.
 Here, we only briefly summarize the approach.